twitter-archive/gizzard/README.markdown

+# Retired

+*NB: This project is currently not recommended as a base for new consumers.*

-# Gizzard: a library for creating distributed datastores
+## Gizzard: a library for creating distributed datastores

 Check out [Using gizzard](http://github.com/twitter/gizzard/blob/master/doc/using.md) for details on requirements, how to build gizzard, and a demo app.

 Also check out [the gizzard mailing list](http://groups.google.com/group/gizzard).

-## An introduction to sharding
+### An introduction to sharding

 Many modern web sites need fast access to an amount of information so large that it cannot be efficiently stored on a single computer.
 A good way to deal